Non-onsite symmetry breaking: topological phase coexistence and criticality: Details on 1d non-onsite symmetry breaking

 where the spin operator $\sigma(x,\tau)$ has scaling dimension $\frac{1}{8}$ and the energy density operator $\mathcal{E}$ has scaling dimension $1$ in Ising CFT.
 If we further apply a Krammers-Wannier transformation to the odd sublattice, we obtain the following Hamiltonian

 The perturbations $X_{2i+3}X_{2i+4} + Z_{2i+1}Z_{2i+2}Z_{2i+3}Z_{2i+4}$ generates a marginal perturbation $\cos(2\phi(x, \tau))$ that varies the boson compactification radius continuously \cite{fabrizio2000critical}.
 The perturbations $X_{2i} X_{2i+3} + Z_{2i}Z_{2i+2} Z_{2i+3} Z_{2i+5}$, which differ the formers by only a lattice translation on some operators, would at most generate the marginal perturbations $\cos(2\phi(x,\tau))$ and the rest would be of higher-order irrelevant terms.
 By this perturbative argument on the scaling dimensions of the perturbation, we therefore expect a finite range of the $c=1$ CFT phase around $g = -1$, which is also consistent with our numerical calculation of the central charge.
+A detailed renormalization group study of this marginal perturbation is left for future work.

 \textbf{Remarks on the critical exponents}: here we present some additional remarks on the critical exponents of the correlation: $\expval{Z_0 Z_x}$ and $\expval{O_0 O_x}$ (for even $x$).
 At $g=-1$, using the KT transformation, these two correlations can be mapped to $\expval{Z_0 X_1 X_3...X_{x-1} Z_{x}}$ and $\expval{\left(X_0 - Z_{N-1}Z_1 \right)\left(X_x - Z_{x-1}Z_{x+1} \right)}$ with respect to the ground state of two decoupled critical Ising chains on the two sublattices.
 We then apply the following lattice to continuum correspondence for the primary fields